-Lately the talk of town has been that foreigners in Shanghai will need to start contributing to the Chinese social security system.
+Lately, the talk of the town has been that foreigners in Shanghai will need to start contributing to the Chinese social security system.
 While there are developments, in practice nothing has changed yet regarding social insurance for foreigners in Shanghai.

 What does this mean?